ankidroid/Anki-Android/Accessing-the-collection.md

 # The goal

 Our main goal is to ensure that the collection do not get closed while we must use it, and that no code try to access the collection while it is closed.
-This avoids various subtile bug AnkiDroid used to have.
+This avoids various subtle bugs AnkiDroid used to have.

 # How do I use the collection in my code?